DanAnkers/CV/cv.rst

 :Virtualisation: Good knowledge of VMWare, Xen and KVM virtualisation platforms.
 VCP certification.
 :Voice Over IP: Good knowledge of SIP and PSTN interworking using Cisco and Asterisk.
 :Operating Systems: Strong knowledge of Unix/Linux, knowledge of Windows.
-:Coding and scripting: Some knowledge of C, C++, Perl, PHP and Bash scripting.
+:Coding and scripting: Some knowledge of C, C++, Python, Perl, PHP and Bash scripting.
 :Database: SQL, MySQL, PosgreSQL.